gdubois/pragmasevka-ng/README.md

 # Pragmasevka-NG Font

-Taking over from the great work of @shytikov with Pragmasevka that has unfortunately not been updated for over a year.
+This was a temporary follow-up to the great work of @shytikov with Pragmasevka that had unfortunately not been updated for over a year.
+The original repo has now been recently updated, so there shouldn't be any need for this any more.

 Here is comparison with PragmataPro (black, the image taken from [Wikipedia](https://en.wikipedia.org/wiki/PragmataPro)):